 3D Photo Shoot

-After you decide how to display the 3D images, you’ll have to choose the technique for the 3D photo shoot.
+After you decide whether to display 3D images, you’ll have to choose the technique for the 3D photo shoot.
 Following are a few to consider.

 - Take an object that you can film from each side.
 If anything is blocking one side of the product, 3D won’t make sense.